Exclusive: Food retailer Smart & Final explores sale - sources

 There is no certainty Smart & Final will ultimately agree on a sale, the sources cautioned, requesting anonymity as they were not authorized to speak publicly about the deliberations.

-Ares declined to comment, while Smart & Final did not respond to a request for comment.
+Smart & Final has been facing increasing competition both from direct rivals and e-commerce firms.
+Amazon.com Inc acquired Whole Foods Market Inc for US$13.7 billion in 2017.

+Deep-pocketed international entrants to the U.S. market such as Lidl and Ahold Delhaize as well as discount retailers such as Walmart Inc and Dollar General Corp , have also been squeezing Smart & Final's profitability.

-(Reporting by Joshua Franklin and Harry Brumpton in New York; Editing by Jeffrey Benkoe)
+(Reporting by Harry Brumpton and Joshua Franklin in New York; Editing by Jeffrey Benkoe)